RudyWeber/mardi/src/pages/situation-updates/2020-12-31-where-there-are-devils-there-are-angels.md

 ##### Tamsin Nicholas - EMERGENCY NURSE, UK

-# WHERE THERE ARE DEVILS THERE ARE ANGELS

-##### My name is Tamsin, I have just returned from 2 weeks volunteering with MARDi.
+#### My name is Tamsin, I have just returned from 2 weeks volunteering with MARDi.
 In the UK I am a Senior Staff nurse and work in an Emergency Department in London, but wanted to further my experience working with refugees and in the humanitarian sector.

 ![](/img/img-20201025-wa0025.jpg)